In part one we looked at the basic mechanics of Bash completion. In this part we’ll walk through its implementation for my automation tool.

 strings.
 In this case, we find all template types that start with the last

-argument on the command-line, so if the user types template --type ru
+argument on the command-line, so if the user types template --type ru, it

 Bash sometimes tries to be helpful which can often lead to surprising behaviour.
 For example, if all available completions start with the same prefix, Bash replaces the word at the end of the command-line with that prefix.